Fashion has become a cold and indifferent business obsessed with the bottom line.

 The manufacturing of polyester, which primarily takes place in third-world countries with little to no industry oversight or regulatory safeguards, creates massive amounts of toxic emissions that contain “volatile organic compounds, particulate matter, and acid gases such as hydrogen chloride” according to the US National Library of Medicine.
 If inhaled, they can result in aggravated respiratory diseases.

 The conditions in the factories themselves are dismal.
 Driven by enormous quotas and indifferent managers, workers operate in extreme weather conditions, around the clock, and with little to no amenities.
-The tragedy of Rana Plaza in Bangladesh, for instance, could’ve been avoided if the site managers hadn’t sent thousands of workers back into a collapsing building in order to fill the day’s quota.
-Because of huge production demands placed on fast fashion, over 1,110 workers lost their lives when the building collapsed.
+The tragedy of Rana Plaza in Bangladesh, which occurred 10 years ago today, could’ve been avoided if the site managers hadn’t sent thousands of workers back into a collapsing building in order to fill the day’s quota.
+Because of huge production demands placed on fast fashion, 1,138 workers lost their lives when the building collapsed.

 Every single one of us – me, you, and everyone you know – should absolutely and completely stop buying fast fashion.
 Forever.

 Besides risking their lives to make cheap clothes, exploited factory workers do not earn a living wage – sometimes making as little as 12 to 18 cents a day – which is why you’ll often hear that protests have broken out at clothing factories.
-In fact, H&M was embroiled in a dispute with its Myanmar factory, where workers have alleged lack of payment.
-Because of cash systems, the records of payment remain unverifiable, and the issue therefore remains unresolved.
+In fact, H&M was embroiled in a dispute with its Myanmar factory, where workers have alleged a lack of payment.
+Because of cash systems, the records of payment remain unverifiable, and the issue, therefore, remains unresolved.

-While we were only discussing one trendy polyester shirt, the harsh reality is that this example cross-applies to hundreds of millions of products that are being manufactured, shipped, and sold to the consumer on a daily basis.
-Because they are inexpensively produced from cheap materials, these items are not made to last and considered “disposable”.
+While we were only discussing one trendy polyester shirt, the harsh reality is that this example cross-applies to billions of products that are being manufactured, shipped, and sold to the consumer on a daily basis.
+Because they are inexpensively produced from cheap materials, these items are not made to last and are considered “disposable”.

 Every year in China, textile waste is estimated at over 26 million tons, while the US is responsible for 12.8 million annually.
 You might think, “So?
 What’s the big deal?
 These disposable products end up in landfills, and that’s what landfills are for.”
-You’d be right about that, except the very nature of cheaply manufactured materials means they emit N2O, a gas that is 300 times more damaging than CO2.
+You’d be right about that, except the very nature of cheaply manufactured materials means when they’re dumped in a landfill, they emit N2O, a gas that is 300 times more damaging than CO2.
 Speaking of CO2, it is projected that the fast-fashion industry will be responsible for 2.8 billion tons of emissions annually by 2030.

 As a three trillion-dollar industry, fashion produces more than 150 billion garments a year.
 This prompts the question: why are we purchasing clothes at such a fast rate?
 Because we can, because it’s cheap, because it’s readily available.
 It’s packaged and marketed in such a way as to erase its exploitative footprint.